Common shrew: Breeding

 The common shrew breeding season lasts from April to September, but peaks during the summer months.
 After a gestation period of 24 to 25 days, a female gives birth to a litter of five to seven babies.
 A female rears two to four litters each year.
 The young are weaned and independent within 22 to 25 days.

 Young shrews often form a caravan behind their mother, each carrying the tail of its sibling in front with its mouth.

 Chromosomal polymorphism

 The chromosome number (karyotype) of Sorex araneus varies widely, with a number of distinct "chromosomal races" being present over the species' range.
 One such race was described in 2002 as a new species, S. antinorii.
-This an example of chromosomal polymorphism (chromosomal variability as a result of chromosome fusions or disassociations).
+This is an example of chromosomal polymorphism (chromosomal variability as a result of chromosome fusions or disassociations).

 These karyotypes have been known to naturally hybridize, such as in the Petchora race and the Naryan-Mar variant in Northeastern Russia.